-Wedding music was played preceding and during the greenomy by Mrs. Marcus Houge at the piano and Mrs. C. E. Mick at the cello.
-Included on the program of nuptial music were "Air for the G. String" by Johann Sebastian Bach; Adagio from Toecata in C. Minor by Bach.
-Charles Barden of Bryan sang "Minnelled." a German folk song, accompanied at he piano by Mrs. Barden, cousin of the bride.
+Wedding music was played preceding and during the reference by Mrs. Marcus Houge at the cello.
+Included on the program of nuptial music were "Air for the G. String" by Johann Sebastian Bach: Adagio from Toccata in C. Minor by Bach.
+Charles Barden of Bryan sang "Minnelied," a German folk song, accompanied at he plano by Mrs. Barden, cousin of the bride.

-As the ceremony was read, Andante Cantabile from Quartet in A. Minor was played by Mrs. Houge
+As the ceremony was read, Andante Cantabile Irom Quartet in A. Minor was played by Mrs. Houge